magikcarp/rosalind_solutions/README.md

 # rosalind_solutions

-My solutions to the bioinformatics problems available on the Rosalind website written primarily in Go.
+My solutions to the bioinformatics problems available on Rosalind in a variety of languages.